-Ross Moore, gives the following response to his own question - "Can Decision Making be learnt?"
+Pondering over such issues, T. Ross Moore, gives the following response to his own question - "Can Decision Making be learnt?"

 It would be very convenient and comfortable merely to say that decision making is something which springs from the intuition of certain types of people.
 This would make our problem quite simple.
-We could go back to the old saying that either a man has it or he doesn't.
-However, Moore believes that just like entrepreneurism which was thought irreplaceable has been replaced quite successfully by management, decision making can be learnt.
+We could go back to the old saying that either a m an has it or he doesn't.

+However, Moore believes that just like enterpreneurism which was thought irreplaceable has been replaced quite successfully by management, decision making can be learnt.

 Time will not allow us to go into details on how this can be done but a few tips will be given.

 One way in which it can be learnt is picking the brain of the successful decision maker to catalogue the process he utilizes in so doing.
 Such a process can then be studied, adopted and taught.
-However, this is not easy as many a good decision maker does not know how they were made Another way of improving decision making ability is making more of them.
+However, this is not easy as many as. good decision makers does not know how they were made

+Another way of improving decision making ability is making more of them.
 Ross Moore says the following in this regard: "I have personally found one further very important thing about the decision making process indicates that it can be learnt.
 The more decisions I make, the better is their quality".

 Another way of improvement in the quality of decisions in organizations rather than decision making ability of individuals is to drop those who are incapable of making decisions from so doing.
-Ross Moore puts this point thus: I have also observed that there are those who seem to be unable to make decision.....
+Ross Moore puts this point thus:

+I have also observed that there are those who seem to be unable to m ake decision.....
 Others are actually afraid to take chance.
-Still others simple do not want the responsibility of any form of decision making.
-A man unable to make decision merely adds a form of paralysis in any organization.
+Still others simple do not want the responsibility of any form of decision m aking.
+When I run into these situations.
+I try to peg the man immediately at the level to which he has risen.
+There should be no further promotion for him.
+A man unable to make decision merely adds a form of paralysis in any organizations.

-Discuss the steps involved in decision making process
+This unit has examined the topic - decision-making.
+In it you have given the meaning and scope of decision- making in organizations.
+You have told how it is not the responsibility of only those on top of organizational hierarchies.
+You have also learnt how decision- making capacity can be enlarged by the "tapping" of the knowledge of colleagues and subordinates.
+You have also learnt how to increase the ability of decision making in executives.

 Decision making is a critical function in organizations.
-It is a personnel function because it is one of the important things the employee does in organizations and in respect of which he is given additional training and which also forms the basis for his performance appraisal.
+It is a personnel function because it is one of the important things the employee does onrganizations and in respect of which he is given additional training and which also forms the basis for his performance appraisal.